CompNet/Renard/README.md

 > pip install renard-pipeline

-If you have a GPU, there are accelerated versions for Nvidia CUDA and AMD ROCm:
+By default, this pulls the cuda version of pytorch.
+If you want a CPU-only version of torch you should do:

+> pip install torch --index-url https://download.pytorch.org/whl/cpu
+> pip install renard-pipeline

+For an AMD rocm version of torch:

-> pip install renard-pipeline[cuda128]
+> pip install torch --index-url https://download.pytorch.org/whl/rocm6.4
-> pip install renard-pipeline[rocm63]
+> pip install renard-pipeline

 # Documentation